spyros-briakos/Multilabel_StackOverflow_Tag_Classification/README.md

     * A unique identifier for each question.
     * One or more associated tags.

+I am utilising a diverse range of NLP tools and models, spanning from basic ML traditional models to advanced neural networks, like BERT that has been fine-tuned for the specific task.
+Finally we merge all the results together so as to compare from metrics and efficiency perspective.

 All three following notebooks can be configured with desired number M, which represents number of Top Tag Combinations, and retrieve the respective dataset's subset for experimental purposes.

 ## EDA